juice-shop/pwning-juice-shop/part2/broken-access-control.md

   might have.
 * Alternatively, you can try to find a reference or clue within the parts of the application that are _not usually visible_ in the browser
-* It is just slightly harder to find than the score board link
+* It is probably just slightly harder to find than the score board link

 ### Access someone else's basket